-In korea, fresh kimchi is often being served with korean bbq or savory noodles like kalguksu (knife-cut noodle soup), sujebi ( hand torn noodle soup), and seoleongtang (oxtail soup). range But it certainly makes a fine side dish all on its own to go with any asian meal.
+In korea, fresh kimchi is often being served with korean bbq or savory noodles like kalguksu (knife-cut noodle soup), sujebi ( hand torn noodle soup), and seoleongtang (oxtail soup).
+But it certainly makes a fine side dish all on its own to go with any asian meal.
 Here are some of our favorite korean recipes that i serve with fresh kimchi: bulgogi (korean grilled beef) gluten-free korean veggie pancake japchae (korean stir-fried noodles).

 Q1.
 What can I substitute gochugaru (Korean chili flakes) with?

 Source fresh vegetables.
 Check out your local farmers market for napa cabbage (also known as baechu, wombok, or chinese cabbage) and daikon radish.
 Make kimchi paste.
 Gochugaru chili flakes can be found at any asian food store.
 All other ingredients are store cupboard staples.
 Use the right equipment.
 You will need a glass jar, fermentation weights, wooden pounder, and fermentation lid.
 That is the short version.
-Jump to the end for the full recipe or keep reading for answers to your kimchi questions and a bit more about this fermented korean pickle. battery
+Jump to the end for the full recipe or keep reading for answers to your kimchi questions and a bit more about this fermented korean pickle.

 Q2.
 Can I use “other fish sauce” instead of “Korean fish sauce”?